JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-07-bert_token_classifier_chinese_ner_zh.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned for traditional Chinese language, leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.
+This model has been fine-tuned for traditional Chinese language, leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.

 ## Predicted Entities